Veni Creator Spiritus: German paraphrases

 Martin Luther wrote a paraphrase in German, "Komm, Gott Schöpfer, Heiliger Geist" (literally: Come, God Creator, Holy Ghost) as a Lutheran hymn for Pentecost, first published in 1524, with a melody derived from the chant of the Latin hymn.
 It appears in the Protestant hymnal Evangelisches Gesangbuch as EG 126.

 Heinrich Bone published his own German paraphrase in 1845, "Komm, Schöpfer Geist, kehr bei uns ein" (literally: Come, Creator Spirit, visit us), also using an adaptation of the plainchant melody.
-It appears in the German Catholic hymnal Gotteslob (2013) and its 1975 predecessor.
+It appears in the German Catholic hymnal Gotteslob (2013) and in its 1975 predecessor.

-A rhymed German translation or paraphrase, "Komm, Heiliger Geist, der Leben schafft" (literally: Come, Holy Spirit who creates life), was written by Friedrich Dörr to a melody close to the Gregorian chant, published in 1972.
+A rhymed German translation or paraphrase, "Komm, Heiliger Geist, der Leben schafft" (literally: "Come, Holy Spirit who creates life"), was written by Friedrich Dörr to a melody close to the Gregorian chant, published in 1972.
 It became part of the Gotteslob hymnal in 1975, and the second edition in 2013, as GL 342 in the section "Pfingsten – Heiliger Geist" (Pentecost – Holy Spirit).